Frequently Asked Questions

 Q: Why Buy an Eco Mat Instead of a Regular Yoga Mat?

 We offer a wide range of Yoga Mats on our web site.
-As a company, we are committed to supporting the environmental movement so that we can contribute to a cleaner and healthier planet for all (see our Green Business Commitment).
+As a company, we are committed to supporting the environmental movement so that we can contribute to a cleaner and healthier planet for all.